pastimelabs/init/README.md

 * SSH that disallows root login or passwords
 * Automatic security-related software updates

-It also sets the timezone and sets up a useful dynamic MOTD
+It also sets the timezone to America/Los_Angeles and sets up a useful dynamic MOTD